 - Attendance at social gatherings – 16% increase

-Personal factors like these, says Colin Thompson, VP of HR at Stratus.hr, can often be linked back to whether or not the employee feels like they’re valued and making sufficient career progress.
+Personal factors like these, says Colin Thompson, VP of Human Resources at Stratus HR, can often be linked back to whether or not the employee feels like they’re valued and making sufficient career progress.
 “While employees often state in exit interviews that they left because they wanted a better opportunity or a bigger paycheck, these may also be code for ‘I wanted more challenges.’
 That’s when the question becomes, ‘What did the company do to help increase employee satisfaction in both the work and the workplace?’”

 How small companies can improve employee retention